Skip to navigation Skip to Content

 Are you ready to stick it to flu?

-Every year the influenza (flu) vaccine is updated to better match the viruses that will likely be circulating that year.
-The flu vaccine is the best and most effective way to prevent serious illness from the influenza virus.
-During the most recent flu season, it was estimated there were more than 300,000 people hospitalized and more than 20,000 people died from the flu in the United States.
+Each year influenza (flu) vaccines are updated to better match the viruses that will likely be circulating.
+Getting a vaccine is the best way to prevent serious illness from influenza virus.

-To schedule your flu vaccine:
+How to schedule your flu vaccine:

 For more information on how to get your flu vaccine, contact any Marshfield Clinic Health System location or your health care team.